LeanBlauth/DidacticProjectsPython/README.md

 - Unit04_wordGame

 Word Game: This game is a lot like Scrabble, if you've played it.
 Letters are dealt to the user, who then construct one or more words out of them.
 Each valid word receives a score, based on the length of the word and the letters in that word.
 The file finished with '_wPC' let's you play with the computer

+- Unit05_caesarCipher

+The idea of the Caesar Cipher encryption is to pick an integer s and shift every letter of the message by that integer s.
+Then the decryption process consists on performing a shift of 26-s.
+The program plays with encryption and decrypts an short encrypted story